Come and Play in the Great Outdoors

 - Get yourself some of the organic goodness grown here

 - Check out Canada’s only strawbale winery at Orofino Winery

 - Visit Harker’s Organics for some great organic produce and delicious fruit wines

-- Bite into some fresh baked pizza at Friday Night Pizza Night at the Crowsnest Wood Fire Oven Bakery
+- Catch a groove and bite into some freshly baked pizza at Friday Night Pizza Night at the Crowsnest Wood Fire Oven Bakery

 View Cawston Location Map

 There is much more here than meets the eye in small-town Cawston.
 Nestled in the valley, surrounded by lush agricultural land, 40% of the farms here are certified organic.
 In fact, Cawston is the Organic Farm Capital of Canada!
 This is a stamp of pride for our region, and these cultivators take their craft seriously.
 The rural landscapes make it a popular home for hobby farms, horse ranches and nature enthusiasts.

 Head out on a trail, and you’re likely to find almost every terrain imaginable.
 Be prepared because you’ll find everything from small to midsize cactus and sagebrush in a desert-like environment to lush sub-alpine meadows.
 Be sure to check with the Keremeos Visitor Centre to determine which trails would be best suited to you.

 The Lower Similkameen Indian Band’s office is in Cawston.
 The Similkameen people, or Smelqmix, have a long history here that encompasses areas in southern British Columbia and North Central Washington.
 Their reserve lands run from Cawston, through Keremeos and up towards the Hedley area.
 The language of the Smelqmix is Nsyilxcn and is spoken throughout the Syilx Nation from the Upper Nicola Valley to the Colville River Valley and over to the upper reaches of the Columbia to the Methow Valley in the US.